 7.08.06 USE OF ALCOHOL OR DRUGS

 Cadets shall never violate state laws in regard to the use of, possession of, or consumption of alcohol or drugs, legal or illegal.
 Use of alcohol or illegal drugs by a Cadet is not permitted at any time on or off duty.
+Cadets are prohibited from associating with individuals who use drugs, consume alcohol underage, or engage in any illegal or unprofessional behavior.
 Prescribed medication will be used in the specified manner and the Post Mentor will be notified if the medication will affect the cadet's performance or ability to attend activities.
 All Cadets are subject to a drug-screening test at any time while a member of this program.
 Refusal to submit to this drug screening will result in immediate termination from the program.
-This prohibition includes the use of alcohol or illegal drugs while in other states or countries where said substances may be legal or the cadet may be of legal age to consume said substances.
+This prohibition includes the use illegal drugs while in other states or countries where said substances may be legal or the cadet may be of legal age to consume said substances.

 First recommended action: Suspension to Termination